b-lukaszuk/BS_wJ_eng/contents/regex.md

 ]
 ```

-or like that (choose the version that is more readable to you):
+or like that by using a template string (choose the version that is more
+readable to you):

 ```
 replace.(camelCasedWords, r"([A-Z])" => AtoZ -> "_$(lowercase(AtoZ))")